-The Pilamaya Yoga Teacher Training is curated to offer an alchemical flow that has been born out of a clear vision that looks to develop humans so that they can understand their unique influence on the future generations that are to yet to come to this Earth.
+The Pilamaya Soma Yoga programme is curated to offer an alchemical flow that has been born out of a clear vision that looks to develop humans so that they can understand their unique influence on the future generations that are to yet to come to this Earth.

 - 1 five-night residential session,